godotengine/godot-docs/classes/class_multiplayerapi.rst

 | *Getter* | get_network_peer()      |
 +----------+-------------------------+

 The peer object to handle the RPC system (effectively enabling networking when set).
-Depending on the peer itself, the MultiplayerAPI will become a network server (check with :ref:`is_network_server<class_MultiplayerAPI_method_is_network_server>`) and will set root node's network mode to master (see ``NETWORK_MODE_*`` constants in :ref:`Node<class_Node>`), or it will become a regular peer with root node set to puppet.
+Depending on the peer itself, the MultiplayerAPI will become a network server (check with :ref:`is_network_server<class_MultiplayerAPI_method_is_network_server>`) and will set root node's network mode to master, or it will become a regular peer with root node set to puppet.
 All child nodes are set to inherit the network mode by default.
 Handling of networking-related events (connection, disconnection, new clients) is done by connecting to MultiplayerAPI's signals.

 ----